Compagnie du Kasai

 The Compagnie du Kasai (Kasai Company) was a Belgian company established to exploit the resources of the Kasai River basin in the Congo Free State.

 At first it was mainly involved in harvesting wild rubber, but later moved into palm oil and mining.

 Background

-The German Wissman explored the Kasai River in 1884 and established a short-lived commercial establishment there.

-The Sandford Exploring Expedition started commercial operations on the river and founded the Luebo post in 1887, then in 1888 merged with SAB.
+The German Hermann Wissmann explored the Kasai River in 1884 and established a short-lived commercial operation that resulted in the present day city of Kananga.
+The Sandford Exploring Expedition of the US started commercial operations on the river in 1887 after buying a trading post at Luebo, then in 1888 merged with the Société anonyme belge pour le commerce du Haut-Congo (SAB).

-In 1890 Le Marinal created Lusambo.

-The Société Hollandaise arrived in the region in 1890, and for six years SAB and the Société Hollandaise were the only traders in the region.

-In 1892 rules were established for harvesting rubber, and new companies began to move into the Kasai basin:
+In 1890 the Belgian army officer Paul Le Marinel established a military post at Lusambo.
+The Société Hollandaise arrived in the region in the same year, and for six years SAB and the Société Hollandaise were the only traders in the region.
+In 1892 rules were established for harvesting rubber, and later in the decade new companies began to move into the Kasai basin: